DzulfikriPysal/Desktop-Application-development-with-python/README.md

 # Desktop-Application-development-with-python
-using tkinter python
+using tkinter python.
-all necessary syntax in the feature folder
+All necessary syntax in feature folder.